 GUEST PLAYERS

-If a team does not have 9 players, they are allowed to have a guest player from another Pony league team (for a Pony league game) or Colt/Pony league team (for a Colt league game) that can substitute to bring the total number of players up to 9
+If a team does not have 9 players, they are allowed to have a guest player from another Pony league team (for a Pony league game) or Colt/Pony league team (for a Colt league game) that can substitute to bring the total number of players up to 9.

-The guest player must be of similar or lower draft position than the player they are replacing and the player must be approved by the opposing head coach
+The guest player must be of similar or lower draft position than the player they are replacing and the player must be approved by the opposing head coach.

 The guest player must be registered to a GBI recreational league.
 Express players are not allowed to substitute if not also playing in the recreational league.

-If two guest players are required to bring the total number to 9, both players must adhere to the similar draft position rule
+If two guest players are required to bring the total number to 9, both players must adhere to the similar draft position rule.

-A maximum of two (2) guest players are allowed
+A maximum of two (2) guest players are allowed.

-Guest players are not allowed to pitch
+Guest players are not allowed to pitch.

-Guest players must bat at bottom of the order
+Guest players must bat at bottom of the order.

 No guest players will be allowed for tournament games.
 An exception may be requested to the Pony/Colt league director for approval.